abcdedafjkdmme/CircuitSimulator/README.md

 1. Clone the repo
 2. You can use the CircuitSimulatorDemo as an example

-5. **You need to manually link the sdl.dll and sdl_image.dll with system variables. will be fixed soon**

 # How to Use
 1. Create a SimulatorApplication Object in your main